 Next, you need to create an Association between your Source and Destination stores.

 This 2-minute video shows you how to associate your stores

-From the Rewind Copy app in your Source Store, open the drop-down menu “New Replay task” and select “Copy your shop”.
+From the Rewind Staging app in your Source Store, open the drop-down menu “New Replay task” and select “Copy your shop.”

 Notice that the drop-down menu gives you options to copy only selected items, such as specific products or collections, instead of the entire shop.
 So much flexibility!

-Finally, select which store(s) you would like to copy your items to.
+Finally, select which store(s) you want to copy your items to.
 This is where you can select more than 1 Destination Store.

 For more detailed instructions, visit our help center article on how to copy your Shopify store.

-Rewind Copy offers the option to automatically and continuously copy over some – but not all – product attributes from your Source Store to your Destination Store.
+Rewind Staging offers the option to automatically and continuously copy over some – but not all – product attributes from your Source Store to your Destination Store.

 For instance, you may choose to exclude the Price from your store copy, so that you can set a different price or currency for this product within your Destination Store.

 You can exclude one or multiple of these attributes: Title, Description, Images, Price, Compare at Price, SKU, and Tags.